Infineon/training-modustoolbox-level1-getting-started/README.md

 - CY8CKIT-062S2-43012 (PSoC™ 62S2 Wi-Fi BT Pioneer Kit)

-As an alternative, the following kit can be used as a less expensive option.
+As a less exspensive alternative, the following kit can be used:

 - CY8CPROTO-062-4343W (PSoC™ 62 Wi-Fi BT Prototyping Kit)